-If you’re new to iOS, then you’ll probably wonder where and how to get to the Home screen, switch apps, multitask, or do other things you usually do with a Home button.
+If you’re new to iOS, then you’ll probably wonder where and how to get to the Home screen, close apps, switch between apps, multitask, or do other things you usually do with a Home button.
 It’s been a decade since the Home button was the center of iPhone navigation.
 This means that no matter where you were and what you were doing, you can always return Home by simply clicking Home once or twice.
 But things are no longer the same again ever since Apple introduced the iPhone X. Now that we’ve arrived in a post Home button world, many things have likewise changed.

 Apparently, Apple has replaced the Home button with a fluid gesture-based navigation area in order to make room for an edge-to-edge display that’s first seen on the iPhone X. The same goes with the recently released iPhone XS, XS Max, and XR variants.
 In case you’re wondering how to bring up the App Switcher or how to close apps on your iPhone XR given that the Home button does no longer exist, I’ve mapped out a simplified walkthrough for you to refer to.
 Read on for more information.